Kevin Stefanski

-Kevin Lawrence Stefanski /stəˈfɛnskiː/ (born May 8, 1982) is an American football coach who is the head coach for the Cleveland Browns of the National Football League (NFL).
+Kevin Lawrence Stefanski /stəˈfɛnskiː/ (born May 8, 1982) is an American professional football coach who is the head coach for the Cleveland Browns of the National Football League (NFL).
 He began his NFL career as an assistant coach for the Minnesota Vikings from 2006 to 2019 and was the offensive coordinator during his final two seasons.
 Stefanski left Minnesota to become the Browns' head coach in 2020, where he led the team to their first playoff appearance since 2002.
 He was named NFL Coach of the Year after the season, becoming the first Browns coach to receive the honor since 1976 and the first following the franchise's 1999 return as an expansion team.
+He led the Browns to a second playoff appearance in 2023, also winning NFL Coach of the Year a second time.

 Early life and playing career

 Stefanski graduated from St. Joseph's Preparatory School in 2000 and the University of Pennsylvania in 2004.
 Stefanski played defensive back while at Penn, being named the Quakers Freshman of the Year in 2000.
 He was part of the only undefeated Penn team of the decade and was twice an All-Ivy League selection.